Evaluating Your Year as a Speaker December 4, 2018 09:00

 7. Am I building that know-like-trust factor and long-term relationships with my audience?

 Grab some paper and a pen.
 Spend some time today working through that list so you're all set for the next year or so.
 It's important to analyze how things are going before making plans for the future.
-We'd love to hear what you come up with.
-Head on over to our Facebook community and post your thoughts!

 Need help working through your ideas and plans?
 Need to improve your speech or stage presence?
 Click here to schedule a call with Carrie to learn more about how she can help you achieve your goals!